MicrosoftDocs/learn/learn-pr/cmu-cloud-admin/cmu-orchestration/includes/6-summary.md

 - CM systems embody the concept of Infrastructure-as-Code (IaC), in which the state of a system is defined using a declarative or imperative language.
 With IaC, you can make a change to a system by changing the code that defines it.

-- One example of IaC is Azure Resource Manager (ARM) templates, which define Azure resources (and sets of resources) using JSON.
-ARM templates are Azure-specific and do not work with other cloud providers.
+- One example of IaC is Azure Resource Manager templates, which define Azure resources (and sets of resources) using JSON.
+Azure Resource Manager templates are Azure-specific and do not work with other cloud providers.

 - Some configuration-management platforms, including Chef, Puppet, and Ansible, can work with multiple cloud service providers.